Island of Lost Souls (1932 film): Legacy

 In 1935, Screenland magazine interviewed H. G. Wells, who stated Island of Lost Souls is "terrible!" and that his story was "handled miserably.
 With all respect to Charles Laughton, who is a splendid actor, and others concerned in the making of this moving picture ...
-I must say that it was handled with a complete lack of imagination."
-Wells also disliked the film's emphasis on horror and how different it is from his novel, saying "no subtlety was used in the creation of the dreadful atmosphere.
-The Whole thing was so ridiculously obvious that I must repeat—it was miserable."
+I must say that it was handled with a complete lack of imagination".
+Wells also disliked the film's emphasis on horror and how different it is from his novel, saying that "no subtlety was used in the creation of the dreadful atmosphere.
+The whole thing was so ridiculously obvious that I must repeat—it was miserable".

 Following his work on Island of Lost Souls, Laughton returned to England and starred in The Private Life of Henry VIII (1933), for which he won the Academy Award for Best Actor.
 Cinematographer Struss later described his work on Island of Lost Souls as "one of my best photographic achievements".
 Burke married Rardin on February 25, 1933; their marriage was eventually dissolved.
 Burke performed in several more Hollywood films until 1940, when she returned to New York and lived privately thereafter, dying on April 9, 1980.
 Gail Patrick later spoke about the contest; she stated not winning was "[t]he best thing that ever happened to me", and that the "Panther Woman" character "came to haunt [Burke], and ruin her chances at better roles".

 Some films that followed Island of Lost Souls also featured a mad scientist creating human-animal hybrids; these include Terror Is a Man (1959) and The Twilight People (1972).
 The next adaptation of The Island of Dr. Moreau was The Island of Dr. Moreau (1977), which had a budget of $7.25 million and Burt Lancaster in the title role.
-The 1977 film's producers and director Don Taylor stated it is not a remake of Kenton's production, while Don Shay noted in Cinefantastique the 1977 film borrows elements from the earlier film; these include the female lead Barbara Carrera as Maria.
+The 1977 film's producers and director Don Taylor said that it is not a remake of Kenton's production, while Don Shay noted in Cinefantastique the 1977 film borrows elements from the earlier film; these include the female lead Barbara Carrera as Maria.
 According to film historian Tom Weaver, Taylor described Kenton's 1932 film as "terrible".
 The 1996 film The Island of Dr. Moreau was made on the 100th anniversary of the novel's publication.
 John Frankenheimer, who directed the 1996 film, called Kenton's and Taylor's versions "so terrible".
-Richard Stanley, the screenwriter of the 1996 film, stated he felt the original novel had never "been properly adapted to screen" and that he felt Island of Lost Souls is "probably the best adaption [of the novel]", specifically the "atmosphere of oppression and pain", while finding the two official remakes "a step downwards".
+Richard Stanley, the screenwriter of the 1996 film, felt that the original novel had never "been properly adapted to screen" and that he felt Island of Lost Souls is "probably the best adaption [of the novel]", specifically the "atmosphere of oppression and pain", while finding the two official remakes "a step downwards".